openwdl/wdl/SPEC.md

 Specifies the maximum CPU to be provisioned for a task.
 The value of this hint has the same specification as [`requirements.cpu`](#cpu).

-##### ✨ `gpus` and ✨ `fpgas`

-* Accepted types:
-    * `Int`: Minimum number of accelerators being requested.
-    * `String`: Specification for a type of accelerator being requested, e.g., manufacturer or model name.

-Specifies attributes for any [hardware accelerators](#hardware-accelerators-gpu-and-✨-fpga) that are requested.
-Accelerator specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#✨-compute-environments).

 ##### `max_memory`

 * Accepted types: